EsupPortail/Esup-Pod/CONFIGURATION_FR.md

   >>             "{0}".format(_("Restricted access")),
   >>             [
   >>                 _(
-  >>                     "If you don't select “Draft mode”, you can restrict "
+  >>                     "If you don’t select “Draft mode”, you can restrict "
   >>                     "the content access to only people who can log in"
   >>                 )
   >>             ],